by-cx/lobby/README.md

 If you run lobbyd in production, consider to create its own system user and group and add both into this service file.
 It doesn't need to access almost anything in your system.

+To test if local instance is running call this:

+    lobbyctl discovery

 ## Daemon

 There are other config directives you can use to fine-tune lobbyd to exactly what you need.